 - Puffed-up areas on the floor or crowning, especially in moisture damage areas.

-- Wood floor cupping or when boards turns up on the edges.
+- Wood floor cupping or when boards turn up on the edges.

 - Gap and cracks between hardwood planks.